devizer/w3top-bin/README.md

 - Generic Linux with libc.so version 2.17+ and GLIBCXX version 3.4.20+ (for example Gentoo and Arch)

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit).
 ArmV6 (Raspberry PI 1st and Raspberry PI Zero) is not supported.

+### Supported exotic browsers
+- Builtin Safary on iOS 9
+- Builtin Chrome on Android 5.1
+- IE 11, a builtin browser on Windows Server
+- Firefox ESR 52 and Chrome 49, the latest browsers for Windows XP/2003

+Pay attention, that these browsers are not perfect as latest versions in performance.
+It is supposed that these exotic browsers should not be used on daily basis.

 ### [Re]Installation of precompiled binaries
 Short instruction: extract